-52% own the land that

-average farm area being operated or managed
+own the land that they farm on average farm area being operated or managed attended trainings and seminars

-SAND YOU SHALL FIND
+AND YOU SHALL FIND

 MYRIAM G. LAYAOEN

 It has been Frederic Rebusquillo's habit to ask when in doubt, confused, or troubled.
 When it comes to information, he believes he has the most reliable sources.